 To begin training your dog, you’ll need to following:

-- A collar or harness: choose a collar or harness that doesn’t pinch or tighten.
+- A dog collar or dog harness: choose a collar or harness that doesn’t pinch or tighten.
 Your dog should feel comfortable in his collar.

-- Treats: use something moist and meaty that your dog really loves.
+- Dog treats: use something moist and meaty that your dog really loves.

-- A clicker: a training tool that makes the process seem like a game.
+- A dog clicker: a training tool that makes the process seem like a game.

 - A crate: this is your dog’s second home when you can’t watch him and will be used for potty training.

 Potty training is a behavior your dog can learn quickly, provided that you supervise your puppy, stick to a schedule and reward successes.
 Supervision requires that you pay close attention to your dog at all times so that you can pick up on pre-potty signals.
 Use a properly sized crate for those times when you can’t actively supervise your puppy, as well as for nap time and bedtime.
 Scheduling your puppy’s life will help make his days pleasantly predictable and will enable you to better track his potty habits.
 Schedule his meals, nap times, play times and, of course, his trips outside.
 Finally, make sure to accompany your puppy outside for every potty trip and give him a small treat immediately after he finishes his elimination.
 If you wait until you get back in the house, your puppy won’t make the connection between his potty and the treat.
-Find more information on potty training your dog here.
+Find more tips, check out "How to Potty Train Your Dog."

 When to Call a Professional